FarronF/limerick-council-meetings/meetings/2018/11/26-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 15th November 2018.md

 into the Limerick City Development Plan 2010-2016 (as extended) with €170m

-committed by central Government in the national capital plan.--- 8
+committed by central Government in the national capital plan.
+---
+8

 The leadership, vision and decision-making shown by the Members have supported all of